 Attend one of our Sunday morning worship services at 8:45 or 10:10am or view one the live streams of our worship services on our Facebook page.
 You can find directions to our church on this page.
-When you visit, we encourage you to fill out the Connection Card in the bulletin so we can get to know you a little better and can respond to your needs.
+When you visit, we encourage you to fill out a Connection Card so we can get to know you a little better and can respond to your needs.
 From your first visit to your choice to become a member, we are here to support you and answer any questions.
 Please feel free to contact our office or contact Mary Williams, our Minister of Community Formation at 224-655-7211.

 How do I find out what’s happening?